-Historically, groundwater has been managed under an open-access regime, with agricultural water use neither monitored, measured nor priced.
+Historically, groundwater has been managed under an open-access regime, with agricultural water use neither monitored, measured, nor priced.
 Owners of land have the right to drill wells and pump groundwater with few restrictions.
 The open-access nature of groundwater has led to declining groundwater levels, higher pumping costs, and other negative consequences (Provencher and Burt, 1993; Brozović, Sunding, and Zilberman, 2010; Edwards, 2016).
-For example, in the San Joaquin Valley of California groundwater levels in some basins have experienced over a 100 foot reduction in the past 10 years (Department of Water Resources, n.d.).
-Partly in response to these concerns, in 2014 California passed historic groundwater regulation - the Sustainable Groundwater Management Act (SGMA) - with the aim to sustainably use and manage groundwater by 2042.
+For example, in the past 10 years groundwater levels in some SJV basins have experienced over a 100 foot reduction (Department of Water Resources, n.d.).
+Partly in response to these concerns, California passed historic groundwater regulation in 2014 - the Sustainable Groundwater Management Act (SGMA) - with the aim to sustainably use and manage groundwater by 2042.8